Q: How to translate TDBGrid columns captions?

 begin

-SysLocale.PriLangID = LANG_ENGLISH
+if SysLocale.PriLangID = LANG_ENGLISH then

 siLangDispatcher1.ActiveLanguage := 1

-SysLocale.PriLangID = LANG_GERMAN
+else if SysLocale.PriLangID = LANG_GERMAN then

 siLangDispatcher1.ActiveLanguage := 2

-SysLocale.PriLangID = LANG_FRENCH
+else if SysLocale.PriLangID = LANG_FRENCH then

 siLangDispatcher1.ActiveLanguage := 3